pollopollo-org/chat-bot/README.md

 ### Yarn

-In case you want to use yarn make sure you have it installed by running the command `npm install --global yarn`
+To use yarn make sure you have it installed by running the command `npm install --global yarn`

 ## Build project